 Reporting to the Charlotte Recovery Program team, this position manages a range of projects and tasks in support of the Charlotte Recovery Program (CRP), which supports students in all pathways of recovery from substance use disorders by providing a supportive student community and that includes therapy, volunteering, social and educational activities, and many other recovery support opportunities.

-Status: Filled for the 2023-2024 academic year
+Status: Filled for the 2024-2025 academic year.

 Reporting to the Associate Director for Wellness Promotion Initiatives, this position manages a wide range of projects and tasks in support of various departmental prevention and health promotion initiatives across a wide range of health and wellness topics.
 Among other duties, this position helps coordinate the Safer Sex Station and the Discovery Your Wellness Passport Program.

-Status: Filled for the 2023 - 2024 academic year
+Status: Filled for the 2024-2025 academic year

-Search the Hire-A-Niner Website for the open graduate assistant positions within the Center for Wellness Promotion.
+Search the Hire-A-Niner Website for open graduate assistant positions within the Center for Wellness Promotion.
 If you need more information or have questions about any vacancies, please contact the Center for Wellness Promotion.

 UNDERGRADUATE STUDENT EMPLOYMENT